-A buffer setback of 0.45m must be provided around the perimeter of the parklet, from all adjacent traffic/bicycle lanes and adjacent parking bays
+• A buffer setback of 0.45m must be provided around the perimeter of the parklet, from all adjacent traffic/bicycle lanes and adjacent parking bays

-Figure 8: Business Parklets need to have a least a 0.45m buffer between any traffic lane, including bicycle lanes, and the structure.
+Figure 8 Business Parklets need to have at least a 0.45m buffer between any traffic lane, including bicycle lanes, and the structure.

-- 0.45m x 0.45m barriers must be provided at all four corners and at regular 4m intervals - The total height of the business parklet barriers must not exceed 0.9m above carriageway level - Barriers must be: - collapsible - weighted with 0.3m depth crushed rock - soil filled to at least 0.3m depth for planting - o treated pine sleepers - or equivalent, as approved by Council - Between barriers, a 0.3m deep buffer must be provided that spans the gaps between the barriers at all four corners and every 4m.
-Examples of acceptable barriers are shown in Figures 9 to 11 - Reflective tape must be placed along the top edge of the platform and at 0.75m height.
+• Minimum 0.45m x 0.45m safety barriers must be provided at all four corners and at regular minimum 4m intervals

+• The total height of the safety barriers must be 0.9m above carriageway level o weighted with 0.3m depth crushed rock

+Business Parklet barriers must be 0.9m in height.

+- Safety barriers must be: - o collapsible

+- o soil filled to at least 0.3m depth for planting - o treated pine sleepers or equivalent, as approved by Council - o checked periodically to ensure structural integrity is retained - Reflective tape must be affixed to outside edges, at 0.75m height for enhanced visibility.

-Figure 9: Natural wood materials should appear finished and well maintained.
+Figure 9: Natural wood materials should appear finished and well maintained

-Figure 10: Business or other relevant product name may only appear on every other barrier; artwork may fill remaining spaces.
+Figure 10: Business or other relevant product name may only appear on every other barrier; artwork may fill remaining spaces

-Figure 11: Creative patterns, designs or artwork that enhance the streetscape are encouraged.
+Figure 11: Creative patterns, designs or artwork that enhance the streetscape are encouraged

 Figure 12: Barriers must fully enclose the space.
-No gaps are permitted.
+No gaps are permitted

-Figure 13: Flimsy materials like lattice should not be used.
+Figure 13: Flimsy materials like lattice should not be used in parklets

-Figure 14: Temporary barriers and other rented materials must be wrapped and finished.
+Figure 14: Temporary barriers and other rented materials must be wrapped and finished